ChristopherChinia/CuisineDeli-client/README.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
-Run this command to get the backfront started:
+Run this command to get the frontend started:

 ```sh
 npm install